 Business Sweden has been operating in Poland since 1991 with an office in Warsaw.
 The Warsaw office also covers operations with Ukraine and Romania.
 We offer both strategic and operational support and can help you grow sales with our extensive network.

 As a prosperous economy and an EU Member State, Poland has few barriers and low risks for Swedish companies.
 The political situation has a relatively limited impact on business and corruption is rare.
 However, finding skilled labour may become more difficult in the future due to low unemployment and an aging population.
-Therefore, Swedish companies with a local presence have to offer the best possible working conditions and development opportunities to attract and retain a skilled workforce.
-Otherwise, tough competition and bureaucracy are mentioned as difficulties among Swedish companies who are already present in the country.
-So, make sure your company’s offer is competitive and unique and prepare well to minimise the risks of settling your company in Poland.
+Therefore, Swedish companies with a local presence are recommended to offer competitive working conditions and development opportunities to attract and retain a skilled workforce.
+Tough competition and bureaucracy are mentioned as main difficulties among Swedish companies already being present in the country.

 In Poland, you greet your associates with a handshake, and you greet the women first.
 The dress code is also more formal than in Sweden.
 During meetings, be prepared to get straight to business, perhaps after a brief introduction.
 Also bear in mind that decisions are made swiftly.
 Verbal agreements should be avoided and always give preference to a detailed and signed contract.
 Agreements are usually respected, but payments tend to be delayed.